critiqjo/micro-kernels-talk/README.md

 ## Non-goals

+I’m not too familiar with the problem and solution space other than a bit of exposure to some articles and talks, therefore a rigorous discussion on design/implementation specifics is outside the scope of this talk.
 I’m just here to claim that their design principles are still relevant today and will be increasingly so in the future (by pointing to ongoing works as indicators).

 ## Outline

-Disclaimer: I’m not too familiar with the problem and solution space other than a bit of exposure to some articles and talks, therefore a rigorous discussion on it is outside the scope of this talk.
-So instead of having a discussion with me, I want to point you to some of the latest and most interesting projects and resources, which you can dig deep yourselves.
+_(blank)_

 ## Architecture Overview